Neural network optimal feedback control with enhanced closed loop stability: Introduction

 Previously, \cite{Tailor2019} have also pointed out that test accuracy incompletely characterizes the performance of NN controllers, and suggest some more practical evaluations of optimality and stability.
 Ref. \cite{Izzo2021_stability} study linear stability near a desired equilibrium, linear time delay stability, and stability around a nominal trajectory using high order Taylor maps.
 Finally, \cite{Nakamura2021_LCSS} propose {\em QRnet}, an NN architecture incorporating an LQR which makes training more reliable.

 The purpose of this paper is twofold: first, to bring attention to stability issues with NN-controlled systems; and second, to propose some NN architectures which can potentially mitigate these challenges.
 We start by describing the problem setting in \cref{sec: problem setting}.
 In \cref{sec: stability by construction} we propose $\lambda${\em -QRnet} and $u${\em -QRnet}, two NN architectures which retain the stability and robustness properties of {\em QRnet} while ensuring that the desired system equilibrium is always achieved.
-Then in \cref{sec: numerical results} we apply several practical closed loop stability and optimality tests to demonstrate the advantages of the proposed NN architectures.
+We emphasize that these controllers are designed not just for stability, but also optimality.
+In \cref{sec: numerical results} we apply several practical closed loop stability and optimality tests to demonstrate the advantages of the proposed NN architectures.
 As a testbed we use the Burgers'-type PDE system \cref{eq: PS Burgers OCP}, which is nonlinear, open loop unstable, and high-dimensional.
 This leads us to \cref{sec: main probability result} in which we consider a new theoretical perspective which probabilistically relates test accuracy and system stability, qualitatively describing what we see in practice that NNs with similar test error can sometimes be stable or unstable.
 A summary and directions for future work are given in \cref{sec: conclusion}.